eTyradelli/sunnyside-agency-frontend-mentor-challenge/README.md

 ## Author

-Hi, my name is Eleana and I'm a self-taught Junior Frontend Developer.
+Hi, my name is Eleana and I'm a Junior Frontend Developer.
-Feel free to find me on Linkedin and say hi :)
+Feel free to connect with me on Linkedin and say hi :)

 - Linkedin - [Eleana Tyradelli](https://www.linkedin.com/in/eleanatyradelli/)
 - Codepen - [@eTyradelli](https://codepen.io/eTyradelli)